-A refugee, defined by the United Nations Convention relating to the Status of Refugees 1951 and the Protocol relating to the Status of Refugees 1968, is any person who has a well-founded fear of being persecuted because of their race, religion, nationality, membership of a particular social group and political opinion.
+According to the United Nations Convention relating to the Status of Refugees 1951 (the Refugees Convention) and the Protocol relating to the Status of Refugees 1967, a ‘refugee’ as any person who has a well-founded fear of being persecuted because of their:

 Refugees and people from refugee-like backgrounds may have been through many traumatic experiences, including torture, as a result of the actions of other human beings in the context of war and persecution that could have a long-term traumatic impact.

 Some of these experiences include Systematic State Terrorism, torture, bombings, killings, kidnappings, sexual assault, detention, disappearances, harassment, being forced to flee; deprivation of food, shelter, health care; loss of family, friends, community, safety, home, possessions, routine, schooling, employment, and control over their lives.

 Some refugees can spend prolonged periods in difficult conditions in refugee camps or living in the community without status in countries of asylum.

 Systematic State Terrorism (SST)

 Systematic State Terrorism involves terrorising the whole population through systematic actions carried out by the state such as the military and security forces.

 The state systematically harasses, pressures, labels and morally discredits certain groups, while randomly carrying out events such as mass executions, disappearances, spectacular raids and torture.